grzegorzmazur/yacas/docs/programming_in_yacas/index.rst

 Correctness of parameters to functions is not checked
 -----------------------------------------------------

-Because {Yacas} does not enforce type checking of arguments, it is possible to call functions with invalid arguments.
-The default way functions in {Yacas} should deal with situations where an action can not be performed, is to return the expression unevaluated.
+Because yacas does not enforce type checking of arguments, it is possible to call functions with invalid arguments.
+The default way functions in yacas should deal with situations where an action can not be performed, is to return the expression unevaluated.
 A function should know when it is failing to perform a task.
 The typical symptoms are errors that seem obscure, but just mean the function called should